ambadyanands/getting-started/README.md

 Also feel free to contact the board if you need additional assistance.

 ## 5. Basic Skills
-If you are an absolute novice, here are some essential skills that you may need.
+Here are some essential skills to help you get started.

 ***Bash***